 “At Maggie’s we provide a warm friendly environment that allows people to have space to think, talk if they want to, ask questions, cry on someone’s shoulder – whatever they need,” says Fide.
 “All our centres have a psychologist to talk through the more difficult aspects of having cancer.
 All centres have a benefits advisor to give financial and welfare advice.
 Our services are available to everyone affected by cancer, including friends and family, and are completely free of charge.”

-Maggie’s also has an online centre where you can post your experiences and read other people’s stories.
+You can find your nearest Maggie's centre.
+Maggie’s has an online centre where you can post your experiences and read other people’s stories.
 You can also ask questions and get expert advice.

 Helplines and support groups